Share |

 11+ entry

-•Performance in an entrance assessment
+Performance in a computer-based entrance assessment

-•Performance in a collaborative task
+Performance in a collaborative task

-•An interview with a senior member of staff
+An interview with a senior member of staff

-•A written confidential report from the present school
+A written confidential report from the present school

 16+ entry

-•Performance in an entrance examination
+Performance in a computer-based entrance examination

-•An interview with a senior member of staff
+An interview with a senior member of staff

-•A written confidential report from the present school
+A written confidential report from the present school

-•Predicted Grades
+Predicted Grades

-•Recent School report
+Recent School report

 Scholarships and bursaries are available at 11+ and 16+ entry.
 Scholarships are awarded for outstanding academic ability and exceptional attainment in Art, Drama, Music and Sport.
 The maximum non-means-tested fee remission awarded in respect of any one pupil is 20% of full fees, whether in one area of excellence or in a combination of one or more areas of excellence.